 · your de facto relationship has been registered in Australia

 For these family type visas it is always best to seek the advice and assistance of an immigration expert in Bangkok.
 The average processing time for this visa is 12 to 15 months.The spouse visa can become complicated if you do not have all the correct proof and documents for the visa.
-Do get a visa denial because of this.
+They do get a visa denial because of this.
 Seek proper legal advice.